helene-todd/PCBS_CellularAutomata/README.md

 ```

 The optional arguments are the following :
-<ul style="list-style-type:none"> <li>-h, --help : a brief message about the program and detailed descriptions for each of the optional arguments. </li>
+<ul style="list-style-type:none"> <li>-h, --help : a brief message about the program and detailed descriptions for each of the optional arguments </li>
 <li> -s, --size : specify size of the random starting grid (by default : 16 x 16) </li>
 <li> -p, --proportion : specify the proportion of cells on the random starting grid (by default : 0.33) </li>
 <li> -f --file : use a pre-defined starting grid stored in text file (by default : randomly generated) </li>
-<li> -r, --rules : specify the rules of the game of life (by default : 2 2 3) </li>
+<li> -r, --rules : specify the rules of the game of life (by default : 2 3 3) </li>
 </ul>

 You will find a more detailed description for each of the optional arguments via the terminal :